-As we're all stuck at home, it may seem like a good time to tackle some of those DIY projects you've been putting off.
-But, be wary: choosing the DIY option on certain home renovation projects could be very costly (and potentially dangerous or illegal) if you don't have the right skills or expertise.
+Now so many of us are stuck at home, it may seem like a good time to tackle some of those DIY projects you've been putting off.
+But, be wary: choosing the DIY option on certain home-renovation projects could be very costly, potentially dangerous and even illegal if you don't have the right skills or expertise.

 Can I call a tradie during the coronavirus pandemic?

-- When you book a tradesperson, ensure they will be practising safe social distancing as much as possible before they visit your home.
+- When you book a tradesperson, make sure they will be practising safe social distancing as much as possible before they visit your home.
 Check that you are both well on the day of the booking, and reschedule if not.

 - Communicate as much as possible via phone or text, rather than face to face.

-- Ensure you both wash your hands thoroughly with soap and water before getting started, and supply them with hand sanitiser or gloves if possible.
+- Make sure you both wash your hands thoroughly with soap and water before getting started.
+Supply the tradespeople with hand sanitiser or gloves if possible.

 - When the job is done, clean and disinfect any surfaces in the home the tradesperson interacted with.